These paleo granola bars are the perfect, healthy, chocolate filled snack for kids AND adults! Easy to make, package and store!

 Notice I sliced it into 6 large bars.
 The serving size is actually half of this bar.
-Now you can certainly eat the whole thing (and I’m sure the kiddos will) but for the sake of simplicity with everyone having different calorie goes, I kept the serving size to be right around 100 calories.
+Now you can certainly eat the whole thing (and I’m sure the kiddos will) but for the sake of simplicity with everyone having different calorie goes, I kept the serving size to be just over 100 calories.

 - In a food processor, add almonds, cashews and coconut.
 Pulse into small chunks (or as fine as you want)

 - In a medium bowl, combine nut mixture, chocolate chips and vanilla.
 Mix well.

 - Add dates to your food processor.
 No need to clean it!
 It might take a while, just keep blending on high.
 Once it all starts to stick together and forms a clump (see picture above) then it is done.